JudeRosario/freelancer-theme/README.md

 ## How to use
  - Place a image in `/img/portoflio/`
  - Create posts to display your projects.
-Use the follow as an example:
+Use the following as an example:

 ```txt
 ---
 layout: default